Adjuvo/senseglove_ros_ws/README.md

 * Implement SenseGlove methods in the read, write function in the HWI
 * Structure the urdf/xacro file(s)
 * Custom Exceptions for easy debugging
+* CMakeLists.txt --> transition from hardcode path to include directory using find_path()